AmnaBibiCodes/Stock-Price-Prediction/README.md

 ## 🧠 About

 This project uses **historical Tesla (TSLA) stock data** and **machine learning** to analyze trends and predict future stock prices.
-It's implemented as a single, well-documented Jupyter Notebook that walks through the full pipeline — from raw data to a trained predictive model — making it a great reference for anyone learning applied ML on financial time-series data.
+It's implemented as a single, well-documented Jupyter Notebook that walks through the full pipeline, from raw data to a trained predictive model, making it a great reference for anyone learning applied ML on financial time-series data.

 > ⚠️ **Disclaimer:** This project is for educational purposes only.
 It is **not** financial advice, and predictions should not be used for real trading decisions.